German union calls for pre-Christmas Amazon strike

-BERLIN, Dec 15 (Reuters) - Trade union Verdi called for workers at a key Amazon logistics centre in Germany to go on strike over the crucial final shopping days before Christmas, demanding better pay and conditions for workers there.
+BERLIN (Reuters) - Trade union Verdi called for workers at a key Amazon (AMZN.O) logistics centre in Germany to go on strike over the crucial final shopping days before Christmas, demanding better pay and conditions for workers there.

 Unions have staged repeated strikes in Germany, Amazon’s second-largest market after the United States, since 2013, hoping to force the retail behemoth to recognise collective bargaining agreements that apply to other retail employees.